 Why Racket Sports Are so Healthy

-Exercise is the single most powerful tool you have to optimize your brain function.
+Exercise is the most powerful tool to optimize your brain function.

 That is according to John Ratey, MD, an Associate Clinical Professor of Psychiatry at Harvard Medical School and an internationally recognized expert in Neuropsychiatry.